gvwilson/sensibleadventures/nardica/nardica.md

 Naggie!
 Where's my affin' tea?"

-Iffy stepped out of the doorway long enough to let her aunt squeeze past her to hand one thermos to her husband and a second to Wales.
+Iffy stepped out of the doorway to let her aunt squeeze past her and hand a thermos to her husband.
 She put her arm around Iffy,
 but the frightened expression on her face cancelled out whatever reassurance she meant to give.
-Jelly fishers didn't have much worth stealing besides their ships.
-Those ships were worth a lot, though---enough for their captains to make a habit of sailing close by each other whenever strangers were nearby.
+Jelly fishers didn't have much worth stealing besides their ships, but those ships were worth a lot---enough for their captains to make a habit of sailing close by each other whenever strangers were near.
-And while Iffy hadn't paid much attention to the politics of it all, she knew that the three-way tension between the Euros, the Zillions, and the government in Tasmania had been getting worse.
+And while Iffy hadn't paid much attention to the politics of it all, she knew that the tension between the Zillions and the loose coalition of governors and factory cores that ruled Antarctica had been getting worse.

 "Iffelia."
-Wales fished a thumb-sized piece of plastic out of his pocket and handed it to her.
+Wales fished a plastic chip out of his pocket and handed it to her.
 "In my cabin,
 the toolbox with the purple square on the end.
 Can you get it for me, please?
-Swipe this over the handle before you open the door."
+Tap this near the handle before you open the door."

 The cold spray thrown up by their speed stung her face as she ran toward the stern.
-She paused for a breath outside Wales' cabin and then brushed the piece of plastic across the door.
+She paused for a breath outside Wales' cabin then tapped the plastic shard on the door handle.
-She hesitated a moment,
-waiting for a click or some other indication that something had happened, but nothing came.
+She waited for a click or a tone or *something*, but nothing came.
+Swallowing hard,
+half-expecting disaster,
+she yanked the door open.

 The three toolboxes lay side by side beneath Wales' cot.
-She pulled out the one she needed, turned around, and almost screamed at the sight of a black spider the size of her hand in the doorway.
+She pulled out the one marked by a purple square, turned around, and almost screamed at the sight of Wales' toy bear crouched on all fours in the doorway.

-No,
-not a spider:
-a bot.
+Its blue eyes flickered.
-She heaved a shaky breath as it scuttled across the floor, a tiny red light blinking in its midsection with every step.
+She heaved a shaky breath and stepped aside to let it scurry across the floor to disappear beneath the cot.

-Mrs. and Mrs. Sandhu had a sentry bot too, though theirs was bigger and slower and missing one leg.
-Iffy tucked the piece of plastic Wales had given her into her pocket.
-She'd ask him for a close-up look later---if they had a "later".
+Wales had joined her foster parents in the pilot house.
 "Thank you,"
-Wales said a few moments later when she handed him the toolbox.
+he said when she handed him the toolbox.

 "How're we doin'?"
-she asked breathlessly.
+she asked.

-Wales shrugged.
+Wales shook his head.
 "She hasn't changed course since we spotted her.
 Either she doesn't know we're here or she doesn't care."

 "Or she's jus' waitin' 'til we're in closer to land," Uncle Jack growled.
-"That dazzle she's got up'll cover the both of us if she gets us close in by th' rocks."
+"Her dazzle's spread enough t' cover the both of us if she gets us close in by th' rocks."
-He swiped two fingers across the control panel in a futile, angry attempt to coax a little more speed out of the *Guinevere*'s rumbling engines.
+He swiped two fingers across the control panel in an angry, futile attempt to squeeze a little more speed out of the *Guinevere*'s struggling engines.

 Wales hefted his toolbox.
 "I might be able to do something about that.